 Mr. Tomonori Ito

-Professor, Graduate School of International Corporate Strategy, Hitotsubashi University
+Professor, School of International Corporate Strategy, Hitotsubashi University Business School

 In July 2012, I participated in the first ISAK Founders Conference and saw firsthand the site where the ISAK facilities will be constructed.
 The experience left me with the strong impression that ISAK will be a school that shapes the future of Japan.